SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Classes.rst

 This class has two variable stored properties called ``width`` and ``height``.
-Because there is no natural default to a window's width and height, these two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.
+Because there is no natural default for a window's width and height, these two properties are explicitly defined to be of type ``Int`` and are set to the integer values passed in to the initializer.

-To initialize a class,
-as with a structure,
+As with structures,
-the simplest form of initializer syntax uses the type name of the class followed by empty parentheses:
+the simplest form of initializer syntax for classes uses the type name of the class followed by empty parentheses: